Ceelog/phpdoc-en/src/ref/datetime.md

 | 102°   | Nautical twilight: the point at which the horizon starts being visible at sea.                 |
 | 108°   | Astronomical twilight: the point at which the sun starts being the source of any illumination. |

-`gmtoffset`
+`utcOffset`
 Specified in hours.
-The `gmtoffset` is ignored, if `format` is **`SUNFUNCS_RET_TIMESTAMP`**.
+The `utcOffset` is ignored, if `returnFormat` is **`SUNFUNCS_RET_TIMESTAMP`**.

 ### Return Values

-Returns the sunrise time in a specified `format` on success or **`FALSE`** on failure.
+Returns the sunrise time in a specified `returnFormat` on success or **`FALSE`** on failure.
 One potential reason for failure is that the sun does not rise at all, which happens inside the polar circles for part of the year.